 Item #2—Approval of Financial Report

-Jason presented the financial report that showed current grants open.
-There is currently an agreement with BLM, but no plan for 2024.
-SOWR money is not received yet, since there is no agreement with HDP.
-When in place it will cover half salary.
-The report included pretty much salary.
+Jason presented the financial report that showed current grants opened.
+There is currently an agreement with BLM, but waiting to hear the funding plan for 2024.
+SOWR II money is not received yet, since there is no agreement with HDP.
+SOWR II received half FTE for the CWMA.
+The report showed the primary expense was for salary.
 Jesse moved; Jim seconded approving financial report.
 There was no one opposed and the motion passed.

 Item #3—Project Progress and Updates

 Tyler provided updates.
 The CWMA applied for three Oregon weed board grants.
 The board received more applications than grant funds available, and the only Harney CWMA grant that was funded was for purple loosestrife.
 Med Sage will be run through Title 2 and there was discussion about how much of an area would be covered.
+The state didn’t approve the Med Sage grant because there was no landowner buy in.
 A grant to fund salt cedar treatment will be applied for in fall.
 This will give additional months to survey using drone.
-The state didn’t approve the grant because there was no landowner buy in.
-Discussion followed about the weed and how to promote the application for funding.
-While the weed isn’t currently abundant in Harney County there is an urgency as cattle migrate to and from the refuge.
+Discussion followed regarding the weed and how to promote the application for funding.
+While the weed isn’t currently abundant in Harney County, there is an urgency as cattle migrate to and from the refuge.
 Jesse suggested meeting with affected landowners.
 She offered to donate her time to survey and explain to landowners.
-Jason suggested a way for refuge surveyingto promote within as well.
-Jim said he had spoken to Bonnie and felt CWMA has a good chance of the grant being approved in the future; just have to present the need for the grant better—perhaps include sage grouse in the proposal.
+Jason suggested a way for the refuge annual funding to be used for surveying.
+Jim said he had spoken to Bonnie (from ODA) and felt CWMA has a good chance of the grant being approved in the future; the CWMA just has to present the need for the grant better—perhaps include sage grouse in the proposal.

 Tyler suggested the CWMA obtain a newer drone that could survey, and there was discussion if the newer drone could be used on federal land.
-Jason suggested not purchasing until knowing future funds would be coming in.
+Jason suggested not purchasing a spraying drone until knowing future funds would be coming in.

 Tyler spoke to Matt Wenick from Grant County regarding a drone that can be used to apply herbicide.
 Matt told him there are applicators from Washington State that work in Grant County, $15-$20 per acre.
 There is also another drone applicator in Pilot Rock.
 Jim said there isn’t a drone approved to apply herbicide that can fly on federal land.

 Jim said he would like to get a survey drone for BLM federal land purposes.
-He said he knows of some approved, but are as stated earlier unable to apply herbicide.
+He said he knows of some approved, but (as stated previously) are unable to apply herbicide.

 Harney CWMA Bylaws/MOA